 Stress is linked to constraints and demands.
 Constraints stop an individual from doing something desired by him while demands imply the loss of something which an individual desires.

-All the people do not feel stress with the same intensity.
-Some are easily prone to stress, as they over-react to the factors causing stress while others have the capability to overcome with any stressors.
+All people do not feel stress with the same intensity.
+Some are easily prone to stress, as they over-react to the factors causing stress while others have the capability to overcome any stressors.
 Therefore, it is a person’s perception, experience, attitude and social support; that determines how a person experience stress.